mantyshah/android_facts/README.md

-# android_facts
-Things you did't know about Android:
+# Things you did't know about Android:

 1) A graphic designer by the name of Irina Blok designed the Android logo.